gmazoyer/looking-glass/docs/mikrotik.md

 installation and `password=xxx` is your desired password for the newly created read-only user.

-It is strongly advised to create matching firewall rules for SSH.
+It is strongly recommended to create matching firewall rules for SSH/Telnet.

 ## Debug